Adapted with permission from Project CBD.

 What Ratio Should I Take?

-There’s no single ratio that’s right for everyone or every condition.
-You’ll want to find the balance of CBD and THC that works you.
-A person’s sensitivity to THC is a key factor in finding the right ratio and dosage.
+There's no single ratio that's right for everyone.
+You'll want to find the balance of CBD and THC that works you.
+A person's sensitivity to THC is a key factor in finding the right ratio and dosage.
 Many people like the cannabis high.
 Others find THC unpleasant.
 CBD can lessen the mind-altering effects of THC, so, a greater ratio of CBD-to-THC (18:1) means less of a high.
 Care By Design offers several ratios of CBD:THC so you can adjust or eliminate psychoactive effects as you prefer.
 Some patterns are beginning to emerge.
 For anxiety, depression, spasms, psychosis, and seizure disorders, some people report they do best with little THC.
 For cancer, autism, and other diseases, some patients say they benefit more from a balanced ratio of CBD and THC like the 4:1 or 2:1.
 Extensive clinical trials conducted outside the United States have shown that a 1:1 CBD:THC ratio can be effective for neuropathic pain.
 Some people use cannabis products with different CBD:THC ratios at different times of the day, using for example more CBD in the day, more THC at night.

 Medical marijuana and CBD, in particular, are very safe, but patients taking other medications should check with their doctor about drug interactions.
 At sufficient dosages, CBD will temporarily deactivate cytochrome P450 enzymes, thereby altering how we metabolize a wide range of compounds.
-Cytochrome P450 enzymes metabolize more than 60 percent of pharmacueticals.
+Cytochrome P450 enzymes metabolize more than 60 percent of pharmaceuticals.
 CBD is a more potent inhibitor of cytochrome P450 than the grapefruit compound Bergapten, so ask your doctor if grapefruit interacts with your medication.
 If grapefruit does, then CBD probably does, too.
 Patients on medical marijuana should monitor changes in blood levels of prescription medications and, if need be, make adjustments as directed by their doctor.